Help to Buy (HTB) scheme

 Information for applicants, lending institutions, solicitors and contractors

-There are three types of applicants who can apply for the Help to Buy (HTB) incentive:
+There are two types of applicants who can apply for the HTB scheme:

 - first-time purchaser applicants